Subdomain scanner

 • It cannot guarantee that every existing subdomain will be discovered.

-• It does not prove that a discovered subdomain hosts a live website or application.
+• It does not prove that a discovered subdomain hosts a live website.

 Discovering public-facing assets